BESIDE SOME DUSTY ROAD

 I'd plant some trees, I'd dig a well,

 I'd like to be a friend to men

-Who walk the road of life,
+Who walks the road of life,

-Who walk alone, who stagger on
+Who walks alone, who staggers on

 Amid the storm and stife.